kanaparthikiran/ImageCrawler/README.md

 Invoking AllTests.java will execute the UnitTests, will crawl the target UnitTest site and generate the report, and sends emails, as per JavaMail configuration.

-imageCrawler.properties contains UnitTest Properties under #UNIT TEST PROPERTIES section, which can be configured to suite UnitTesting
+imageCrawler.properties contains UnitTest Properties under #UNIT TEST PROPERTIES section, which can be configured to suite UnitTesting.